joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 }
 ```

 The interface version looks similar, but includes the added step of explicitly attaching the interface to the class definition.

-This should also allow developers to leverage the PHP type system to determine if a given class conforms to the interface.
+When passing an instance as an argument to a function or method the standard PHP type should be able allow for type safety without added complexity or development potentially required by a magic method implementation.
+I am not sure which would easier to implement when it comes to this concept: union types may help facilitate.

 ```php
 interface BoolAccess